Juvenile Sexting / Child Pornography Crimes

 The minor must sign and accept a citation indicating a promise to appear before the juvenile court.
 In lieu of appearing in court, the minor may complete 8 hours of community service work, pay a $60 civil penalty, or participate in a cyber-safety program if such a program is locally available.
 The minor must satisfy any penalty within 30 days after receipt of the citation.

 Citations for Sexting

-If you wish to contest the citation, then contact an experienced criminal defnse attorney.
-We can ahlep you ask the court for a determination that the child did not commit this noncriminal violation.
+If you wish to contest the citation, then contact an experienced criminal defense attorney.
+We can help you ask the court to determine that the child did not commit this noncriminal violation.
 We also represent young people after an allegation that they failed to comply with the citation when the court issues a show cause order.

 Children who engage in such behavior can also be charged with felony offenses for child pornography is the photograph or video that depicts nudity also includes the depiction of sexual conduct or sexual excitement.
 Additionally, the crime can be charged as stalking under s.
 784.048 or cyberharassment (revenge porn).

 Florida Statute 847.0137, which prohibits the transmission of child pornography through a cell phone, tablet, computer, or another type of electronic device, is not construed to prohibit prosecution of a person in this state or another jurisdiction for a violation of any law of this state, including a law providing for greater penalties than prescribed in this section, for the transmission of child pornography, as defined in s.
 847.001, to any person in Florida.